CDCgov/ngsqi-astro/README.md

 --isolates isolate_samplesheet.csv \
 --ncbi_email <USER NCBI EMAIL> \
 --ncbi_api_key <API KEY> \
+--postsim \
 -profile singularity \
 --outdir <OUTDIR> \
 --mode <local> or <download> \

 ```
+Note that --postsim is an optional parameter.
+If used, simulated data will be processed for ARG detection and taxonomic classification.

 > **Warning:**
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those